June 1, 2020

-For a nation no bigger than West Virginia, Costa Rica's geography is incredibly diverse.
-The Caribbean side is known for its humid, jungled coastline; the Pacific side boasts sunny beaches and tropical dry forest; and in the northwest, you’ll find the famous cloud forest and rainforest preserves.
+The Caribbean side is known for its humid, jungled coastline; the Pacific side boasts sunny beaches and tropical dry forest; and in the northwest, you’ll find the famous Monteverde Cloud Forest with its resident poison dart frogs.

-One of the best known Costa Rica eco-lodges is Lapa Rios on the Osa Peninsula, where you can stay in one of 17 rainforest bungalows in a 1,000-acre private reserve.
-While you’re there, you can enjoy one of the three on-site beaches, hike to nearby waterfalls or kayak through the mangroves.
+One of the best-known Costa Rica eco-lodges is Lapa Rios on the Osa Peninsula, where you can stay in one of 17 rainforest bungalows in a 1,000-acre private reserve.
+While you’re there, enjoy one of the three on-site beaches, hike to nearby waterfalls or kayak through the mangroves.

 Costa Rican cuisine is generally simple and satisfying.
-At almost any restaurant, the thing to order is the casado, a set plate that’s usually heaped with black beans and rice, fried plantains, cabbage salad and grilled meat, chicken or fish.6 In San Jose, the Restaurante Grano de Oro has become famous for a European approach to Costa Rican specialties such as heart-of-palm salad and sea bass.
-In Manuel Antonio, climb up to Mar Luna for sunset views and fresh fish cooked over volcanic ash.
-Well off the beaten path is Cocina Clandestina, where you’ll find lovingly made tacos and craft beer.
+At almost any restaurant, the thing to order is the casado, a set plate that’s usually heaped with black beans and rice, fried plantains, cabbage salad and grilled meat, chicken or fish.7 In San José, the Restaurante Grano de Oro has become famous for a European approach to Costa Rican specialties such as heart-of-palm salad and local red snapper.

 Sikwa, also in San José, takes an entirely different approach that’s inspired by the ancestral, indigenous cuisine of Costa Rica.
 “We say that we are not a restaurant, we are a gastronomic education and information center that sells food,” according to chef and founder Pablo Bonilla.
 On the menu, you might find fried cassava, shrimp with arracache (a native root vegetable), and chicken with pineapple and achiote.